This is the full, unedited version of an article from the December 2019 edition of Essay (p28), the official SA newsletter.

 In 2006 when visiting California, desperately in search of answers some members introduced me to the idea of brain scans to actually measure what was going on in my brain rather than just guessing.

-Our literature says our problem is three-fold, requiring healing, physically, emotionally and spiritually.
-But then we rarely talk about the physical, apart from sobriety and don’t get too hungry angry lonely or tired.
-I came to see that my Inventory work was utterly incomplete until I added this physical element.
+The SA Solution is read frequently at meeting.
+Yet we rarely talk about the physical aspect of recovery, apart from sobriety and don’t get too hungry angry lonely or tired.
+I came to see that my inventory work was utterly incomplete until I added this physical element.
 As the White Book says “the whole person must be involved in recovery.” p 34

 Dr. Silkworth in The Doctors Opinion chapter in AA Big Book writes that “any picture of the alcoholic which leaves out this physical factor is incomplete”.
 Modern medicine agrees.
 The Twelve Step program offers a solution that is worked out in the physical body which the Doctors Opinion clearly states may need medical treatment, ”before psychological measures can be of maximum benefit” p xv-xxvii

-This healing of the physical body and brain is what I now call Step Minus One: the necessity for medical intervention, for many, before recovery can be sustainable.
+This healing of the physical body and brain is the missing piece of Threefold Recovery: the necessity for medical intervention, for many, before recovery can be sustainable.
 This is exactly what happened in early AA.
-Most early AA groups required hospitalization before entering AA.
+Some early AA groups required hospitalization before entering AA.
 Dr Bob treated 5000 alcoholics medically.
 Sister Ignatia, called the Angel of AA, nursed 15,000 alcoholics in the early decades of AA.
-In the member stories from the first edition of the AA Big Book the word hospital is mentioned 100 times.
+In the member stories from the first edition of the AA big book the word hospital is mentioned 100 times.

 In SA member stories neither of the words hospital nor treatment is mentioned.
 Roy K, the SA founder had spinal fusion surgery and took medication daily for low thyroid.
 Untreated, both of those conditions can lead to mood and cognitive problems.
 SA may not exist if Roy did not have access to good medical treatment.

-For myself, and the members I work with, Step Minus One has been a key missing piece in recovery.
+For myself, and the members I work with, the physical or medical aspect of recovery has been a key missing piece.
 I believe it is why sexual recovery programs, 12-step, religious and psychological have had such a high failure and burnout rate.

-AA , GA, ACA and Marijuana Anonymous each have a Doctors Opinion in their official literature.
+AA, Gamblers Anonymous, Adult Children of Alcoholics and Marijuana Anonymous each have a Doctors Opinion in their official literature.
 Neither SA nor any of the other S programs have such literature.
 Why?
 Because the science has not been there to write it.
 This emerging science has proved the foundation of my current sobriety and enabled the program to become more effective in me and the members I work with.
 Dr. Burns Brady referred to this in his talks at SA Conferences.
-Until I’d done the inventory work of Step Minus One, recovery was something I could believe in, learn about or achieve with little reward on the effort.
+Until I’d done the physical/medical inventory work, recovery was something I could believe in, learn about or achieve with little reward on the effort.
 Ultimately that made it unsustainable.

 There is a vast range of medical issues that can affect brain health and ultimately sobriety and recovery.
 These include gut health, nutrition, brain injuries, genetics, hormones, toxins.
 But it can be any medical issue that contributes to the buildup of stress, which leads us to the survival brain, where addiction lives.